Marine Biology Advanced Scuba Camp

 Days 7 – 8

 After a quick refresher on skills learned in the Open Water course, we’ll dive into the new material – literally.
 Most of this course is taught in the water not in the classroom.
 We’ll start with a charter trip out to the Hyde ship wreck, where you will be in awe of the incredible amount of life that exists in and around this artificial habitat.
 Using your compass, you will navigate around the underwater structure while being mesmerized by fish and marine life of all shapes and sizes.
 When not under the waves, we’ll be exploring the beaches for turtle nests and gaining a better understanding of the animals that are able to live in between the tides.
 After a day of diving activity and a big dinner at one of our favorite local restaurants, we’ll need to recharge for the upcoming final days.

 Days 9 – 12

 Well wake up early to travel to Masonboro Island for the Search and Recovery portion of our training.
 We’ll also work on our navigation skills while under the lake’s surface.
-Then we’ll be prepared for a truly epic adventure – a night dive at the offshore Markham.
+Then we’ll be prepared for a truly epic adventure during a night dive.
 We’ll have the opportunity to see all the nocturnal animals that were dormant on our earlier dive.
 After such an incredible adventure, it will be difficult to fall asleep, but somehow we’ll manage.
 After another day of marine biology exploration, it will be time to get our dorms cleaned and packed up.
 After lunch we will begin to say farewell and exchange contact info from our new friends as parents arrive and airports runs are made.
 Time to start planning for next year’s Sea Turtle Camp adventure.